srose72/Getting-and-Cleaning-Data-Final/README.md

  The datasets each have one column per variable and one row for each kind of observation.

- The codebook is generated from the function codebook {memisc}.
+ The codebook is generated from the function codebook {memisc} and saved as "Codebook.txt"